 We expect all students to be on site from 8.45am each morning.
 We have sanctions in place for students who arrive late and will work hard with students and their families to overcome poor punctuality.

-To continue our close links with home we would ask that if your child cannot come into school for any reason, you telephone school to let us know.
+To continue our close links with home we would ask that if your child cannot come into school for any reason, you telephone to let us know.
 If we have not been informed we will contact parents on the first day of absence.
+If contact still cannot be made, an email will be sent followed by a possible home visit as part of our safeguarding procedures.

-If your child is having problems with attendance, please contact their Learning Guide or Learning Manager.
-You can also contact the Attendance Manager, Janet Leese, directly on 01670 712311 ext 209 or 07799 067174.
+If your child is having problems attending school, please contact their Learning Guide or Learning Manager.
+You can also contact a member of the Attendance Team on 01670 712311 or email JLeese@cramlingtonlv.co.uk and EBurdis@cramlingtonlv.co.uk.
 We welcome any communication so we can work together to overcome problems.